US presidential election heats up as frigid Iowa tests Trump

 PHOTO

-Voters venture into sub-zero temperatures Monday to kick off the Republican presidential nomination race with the Iowa caucuses, the first major test of whether runaway front-runner Donald Trump is as much of a sure thing as he appears.
+Voters venture into sub-zero temperatures Monday to kick off the US Republican presidential nomination race with the Iowa caucuses, the first major test of whether front-runner Donald Trump can beat out rivals Nikki Haley and Ron DeSantis.

-With a commanding lead in polls, the ex-president is expected to win the Midwestern state's first-in-the-nation vote easily as he bids to be the Republican standard-bearer against President Joe Biden in November.
+With a commanding lead in polls, the ex-president is expected to win the Midwestern state's first-in-the-nation vote handily as he bids to be the Republican standard-bearer against President Joe Biden in November.

-But Iowans may have to contend with the coldest conditions in the modern era of presidential election campaigns, with blizzards and a potential wind chill of -26 degrees Fahrenheit (-32 degrees Celsius) forecast.
+But Iowans may have to contend with the coldest conditions in the modern era of presidential election campaigns, with blizzards and a potential wind chill in some areas of -45 degrees Fahrenheit (-42 degrees Celsius) -- potentially throttling turnout.

-Trump and his leading rivals, Nikki Haley and Ron DeSantis, were forced to cancel appearances in the home stretch as the threat to Monday's turnout added intrigue to a campaign season that is already something of an unknown quantity.
+Trump, Haley and DeSantis were all forced to cancel appearances in the home stretch of campaigning.

-However, despite canceling three rallies, Trump was still due to hold a campaign event on Sunday in Indianola, just south of Des Moines.
+"Dress warmly tomorrow," Trump said at a campaign event Sunday in Indianola, just south of capital Des Moines, coming on the heels of him having to scrap three weekend rallies.
+"Brave the weather, go out, and save America."

+"Together we're going to make history -- but you have to show up," he later said in a video on his Truth social media site.

-Despite his apparent strength, Trump has been indicted four times since he was last a candidate and is preparing for the potential collapse of his business empire in his native New York in a civil fraud trial.
+Despite his apparent strength, the former president has been indicted four times since he was last a candidate and is preparing for the potential collapse of his business empire in his native New York as a result of a civil fraud trial.

 "If DeSantis's massive ground effort, coupled with a recent Haley surge, can drag Trump under 50 percent by several points, that will be the first meaningful sign that Trump can be defeated," said political analyst Alex Avetoom, who worked on Republican John McCain's 2008 presidential campaign.